E02E02/Android_O/README.md

 # Android_O
-Legacy 3D menu effect - Ring menu on Android.
+Legacy 3D menu effect - Ring/Elliptical menu on Android.

 This 3D visual menu type was featured in the PSX game Legacy of Kain : Soul Reaver.